 Exceptional Bed and Breakfast by the sea in Dorset.

-Marren is a beautiful house overlooking the sea between Lulworth Cove and Weymouth.
+Marren is a beautiful house providing Bed and Breakfast overlooking the Dorset Coast between Lulworth Cove and Weymouth.
 It is set in a large garden on a steep slope, and is surrounded by National Trust land.
 There are spectacular views of Portland and Weymouth Bay, and the only sounds are of waves breaking and the cries of buzzards.